Who Is Idris Elba?

 The actor has also enjoyed a successful music career as a DJ, rapper and producer, going by the name Big Driis.
 He was featured on the 2016 Macklemore & Ryan Lewis single "Dance Off," as well as the 2019 track "Boasty," by Wiley, Stefflon Don and Sean Paul.

 Among his high-profile DJ gigs, Elba handled the music at the May 2018 royal wedding of Prince Harry and Meghan Markle, and spun a set at Coachella 2019.
 His record label, 7Wallace Music, is named after a London residence, with a nod to Christopher Wallace, aka Biggie Smalls.

-Elba married American model Sabrina Dhowre in April 2019.
-He was previously married to makeup artist Hanne "Kim" Nørgaard, with whom he had daughter Isan, and real estate lawyer Sonya Nicole Hamlin.
+Elba married model Sabrina Dhowre in April 2019.
+He was previously married to makeup artist Hanne "Kim" Nørgaard, with whom he shares a daughter Isan, and real estate lawyer Sonya Nicole Hamlin.
 Elba also fathered a son, Winston, with former girlfriend Naiyana Garth.